Ani-D22/generic-entity-framework/README.md

 ---

-A flexible and reusable framework built with **Spring Boot** for simplifying CRUD operations on entity models using **Java Generics**.
-This project abstracts the repetitive boilerplate involved in standard REST API development by introducing a generic structure for controllers, services, repositories, and DTOs — making it easy to scale and maintain.
+A **backend-agnostic**, **annotation-driven**, and **generic CRUD framework** built with **Spring Boot** and **Java Generics** — designed to reduce boilerplate in your data access layer.
+This framework aims to provide a pluggable dependency that can be imported into any Spring Boot project to handle entity persistence with minimal setup.

 ---

-## ⚠️ Work in Progress:
+## ⚠️ Work in Progress (v0.1.0-alpha)

+This version represents the **core foundation** of the project — focusing solely on **entity, repository, and service abstraction**.

+It removes controller and DTO layers entirely to keep the framework **lightweight and backend-agnostic**.
-This project is currently in its early prototype stage.
-It serves as a foundational set of packages, interfaces, and classes intended to be developed into a reusable Spring Boot library.
-The goal is to provide a plug-and-play dependency that can be integrated into Spring applications via Maven or Gradle and used through custom annotations.
-At this point, the project is not production-ready and is subject to significant changes.
+The long-term goal is to evolve this into a **Spring Boot Starter** that can be added via Maven or Gradle and configured using annotations.

+🚧 This is a **prototype release**, not yet production-ready.
+Expect structural improvements and design pattern refinements in later versions.

 ---

 ## 🚀 Features

-- ✅ **Generic CRUD Operations** (Create, Read, Update, Delete)
+- ✅ Generic CRUD operations (Create, Read, Update, Delete)
-- 📦 **Generic DTO Support** using inheritance and reflection
-- 🔁 **PATCH & PUT support** via partial update mapping
-- 🧩 **GenericMapper** to avoid writing entity-specific mappers
+- ♻️ Reusable repository and service base classes
-- 🏷️ Seamless integration with **JPA** and **Spring Data**
+- 🧩 JPA-agnostic base entity with soft delete and audit fields
-- 📚 OpenAPI / Swagger documentation enabled
+- 🛡️ Supports field-level extensibility and audit logging (planned)
+- 🧱 Plug-and-play structure for entity persistence
+- 🧠 Built using Java Generics and Spring Data abstraction
+- 🪶 Minimal boilerplate, maximum reusability

 ---

-## 💡 Why Use This Framework?
+## 💡 Why This Framework?

-In traditional Spring Boot projects, every entity requires its own:
-- Repository
-- Service
+In most Spring Boot applications, developers repeatedly write the same code for:

-- DTO
+- Repositories
-- Mapper
+- Services
-- Controller
+- CRUD operations
+- Audit handling and soft deletes

-This framework eliminates that redundancy.
-Define your entity, extend the generic base classes/interfaces, and you’re ready to go.
+This framework removes that redundancy.
+You define your entity and extend the generic base classes — **no repetitive repository or service code needed**.

 ---